qbeyond/terraform-azurerm-archetype-lib/README.md

-  # Module
+# Archetype Library
 [![GitHub tag](https://img.shields.io/github/tag/qbeyond/terraform-azurerm-archetype-lib.svg)](https://registry.terraform.io/modules/qbeyond/terraform-azurerm-archetype-lib/provider/latest)
 [![License](https://img.shields.io/github/license/qbeyond/terraform-azurerm-archetype-lib.svg)](https://github.com/qbeyond/terraform-azurerm-archetype-lib/blob/main/LICENSE)

 ----

-  ## Introduction
 This [repository](https://github.com/qbeyond/terraform-azurerm-archetype-lib) is our central library of custom policy (set) definitions.
 Policies defined here will be usable by CAF archetypes.
 Over this Module, named [archetype-lib](https://registry.terraform.io/modules/qbeyond/archetype-lib/azurerm/latest), all q.beyond archetype-, policy-, policy set- and roledefinitions and policy assignments will be summarized in one folder with all the azurerm compatible definitions and assignments.
 That folder will containin the external and the q.beyond definitions and assignments.
 The planed usecase is to hand the output `merged_library` of this Module to the CAF-Module, as it can only handle one Folder as input containing definitions and assignements.

 ## Root Repository Structure
 - archetypes is a folder just containing archetype definitions: no subfolders, the name serves as description
 - The main categories used by archetypes: policy_definition, role_definitions
   - they each contain folders named by the topics that the policys or roles are for
     - they each can contain a folder with tests for them selfs
     - they each contain their needed policy-, policy set- and roledefinitions and policy assignments
 - .tf files that are the archetype-lib module
 - folder for examples
   - contains folders of examples on how to use this module.
 Each example is described in this README under "Examples"

 <!-- BEGIN_TF_DOCS -->
-##

-# Archetype Library

 ## Examples

 ### Basic